reldred/Deserts-as-Objects-reMOD/README.md

 ![Preview.](_readme/preview.png)

+## reMOD?

+Hahahahahah i'm back again to ruin another grf.
+This fork adds the ability to replace the desert baseset tiles with OpenGFX2 arctic tiles, and also adds support for JGRPP desert rocks.
+Needs JGR's NMLC to compile.
+I didn't touch objects, they looked scary, and I don't use them.

 ## About

 The main goal of this NewGRF is to provide a **desert landscape**, regardless of your map's climate.<br>